arturcp/postgresql-backup/README.md

   # and time.
 If you want to add a sufix to the files, change this
   # attribute.
   config.file_suffix = ''

+  # If you use S3 to upload the backup files, you need to provide a
+  # path where they are going to be stored.
+The remote path is the
+  # place to do that.
+The default value is `_backups/database/`
+  config.remote_path = ''
 end
 ```